-We are now accepting application for the 2013 Intern Program.
-Applications will be accepted until positions are filled.
+We are now accepting application for the 2014 Intern Program.
+Click here to find out more.

 After the devastating flood of 2005, which destroyed the interns beloved 'dome home', the staff and board of the SLI committed to upgrading the infrastructure for our hard-working interns.